worlddemocrats/federation/CONSTITUTION.md

 ### Section 4.
 Technology Use

 The World Democrats shall leverage digital technology for efficient operation and communication.
 Virtual meetings and online voting procedures shall be implemented as needed.
-All activities that involve the use of technology shall be governed by a comprehensive data protection and privacy policy approved by the General Assembly.
+All activities that involve the use of technology shall be governed by a comprehensive data protection, privacy, and digital security policy approved by the General Assembly.
+The organization shall commit to ensuring the digital safety of its members and the integrity of its online platforms.

+### Section 5.
+Open Dialogue

+The World Democrats shall encourage open and constructive dialogue among members, affiliated organizations, and external parties.
+All members shall have the right to express their views and ideas, provided they are consistent with the organization's code of conduct and principles.

 Adopted by the founding members of the World Democrats on [Date].